How Selena Gomez Found Her Way Back to Happy

 PapCulture / BACKGRID

 In other words, she's not venturing onto a step-and-repeat without some thoughtful consideration.
-Of the handful of public events Gomez has ventured out for, four were in connection with her zombie fantasy film The Dead Don't Die, three to promote causes near to her heart and one was a brief cameo on the Coachella stage to perform alongside Cardi B and Ozuna because a girl's still got to live.
+Of the handful of public events Gomez has ventured out for, four were in connection with her zombie fantasy film The Dead Don't Die, four to promote causes near to her heart, one to treat 6-year-old sister Gracie Teefey to a sneak peek of Frozen 2 and also a brief cameo on the Coachella stage to perform alongside Cardi B and Ozuna because a girl's still got to live.

-Her most recent appearance was an Oct.
+One of her more recent appearances was an Oct.
 2 screening for Netflix's Living Undocumented, a project she co-produced and championed with a recent Time essay she wrote, opening up about her aunt crossed over from Mexico while "hidden in the back of the truck."

 Her grandparents followed, giving birth to her dad in Texas soon after, and on July 22, 1992 future actress-singer-producer-world changer Selena Gomez entered the world as a United States citizen.
 "Over the past four decades, members of my family have worked hard to gain United States citizenship," she shared.
 "Undocumented immigration is an issue I think about every day and I never forget how blessed I am to have been born in this country thanks to my family and the grace of circumstance."